Gaylord Chemical Corporation: Origin as part of Crown Zellerbach's Chemical Product Division

 Crown Zellerbach was the object of a hostile takeover by James Goldsmith in mid-1985, which split up the corporation in May 1986.
 The majority of its manufacturing assets (fine paper mills) were acquired by the James River Corporation of Richmond, Virginia (which became Fort James in 1997, acquired in 2000 by Georgia-Pacific).
 The remaining CZ assets were divided between timber holdings (primarily in Canada), and the brown paper division, which became Gaylord Container Corporation in November 1986, and relocated its headquarters to Deerfield, Illinois, a Chicago suburb.
 After less than 16 years as a company, Gaylord was acquired by rival Temple-Inland in 2002.

 1995 Railcar accident

 In 1995 a railroad tank car at the Bogalusa facility vented its contents when pressure overwhelmed its rupture disc.
 The railcar contained dinitrogen tetroxide which was used as a process oxidant.
 The subsequent release forced an evacuation of about 3,000 people within a one-mile (1.6 km) radius of the plant.
 Lawsuits filed against Gaylord Chemical Corporation and Vicksburg Chemical (dinitrogen tetroxide supplier) were settled in May 2005.
 A follow-up investigation determined that the accident occurred as a result of mixing of the railcar's contents with water.

-The incident had a strong effect on the process and personnel safety management system in the corporation and catalyzed a determined effort to improve safety performance.
-By 2008 Gaylord Chemical was recognized by the Louisiana Chemical Association (LCA) for this work and was named as a Class 1 'Best in Louisiana" SAFE award winner.
+The incident had a strong effect on the process and personnel safety management system in the corporation and catalyzed an effort to improve safety performance.
+By 2008 Gaylord Chemical was recognized by the Louisiana Chemical Association (LCA) for this work and was named as a Class 1 "Best in Louisiana" SAFE award winner.